-Peter and Sylvie look forward to welcoming you aboard their Schooner Jambalaya.
+Captains Danny and Monique look forward to welcoming you aboard their Schooner Jambalaya.

 They both sailed in the Caribbean for many years and their knowledge of the sailing area is second to none.
 They have now returned to their favorite cruising grounds : the Windward Islands.
 Enjoy the special experience of being under full sail on their traditional wooden schooner and journey back in time to sailing as it used to be!

-An elegant combination of French and Caribbean styles using the freshest local ingredients.
+An elegant combination of International and Caribbean styles using the freshest local ingredients.
 The standard weekly rate includes all meals except 3 dinners to experience local restaurants in the Grenadines

 Rates are ex taxes & dockage, crew gratuities